TLWFakhriAidil/dev-muse-automaton/.trae/rules/project_rules.md

                     }
                 }
             }.
-16. The system will be record new prospect number only one time for each id_device mean that same phone number can be save multiple time but with same id_device.
+13. The system will be record new prospect number only one time for each id_device mean that same phone number can be save multiple time but with same id_device.
-17. The system will have a remote access into the databse using this mysql://admin_aqil:admin_aqil@157.245.206.124:3306/admin_railway.
+14. The system will have a remote access into the database using this SUPABASE_URL.
-18. The system only use the MYSQL_URI to conencted to the database using the enviroment variables in railways for both system deploy in railways and local development.
+15. The system only use the SUPABASE_URL to connected to the database using the enviroment variables in railways for both system deploy in railways and local development.
-19. The systems only used id_device for all process, so there will be no id_staff in the system.
+16. The systems only used id_device for all process, so there will be no id_staff in the system.
-20. The system database type input will not used the json type except the chatbot_flows_nodepath database.
-21. The system database type output will not used the json type except the chatbot_flows_nodepath database.
-22. The provider that used in this are Wablas and Whacenter only, this will get from the device_setting_nodepath columns of provider.
-23. The system will used the instance from the device_setting_nodepath columns of instance for sending message.
-24. For testing flow will be using id_device FakhriAidilTLW-001, flow flow_ai_1756016272 and phone number 601137508067 for testing.
-25. The system will always do the run test simulaion wihtout ncgo and fix any error occurs.
+17. The system will always do the run test simulaion wihtout ncgo and fix any error occurs.